This quickstart is for users who want to try the Redocly API registry in less than 5 minutes.

-In this guide, you will learn how to add your first API to the registry, validate it, and preview API docs.
+In this quickstart, you will learn how to add your first API to the registry, validate it, and preview API docs.

 If you prefer watching a video, here's the link to our API registry tutorial.

 To learn more about how the API registry works, start from the Overview page.

 Make sure you fulfill the following prerequisites for working with the API registry:

 Create an account in Redocly Workflows.
 You can register for an account directly on the Workflows page or by using the invitation link from an existing Workflows user.
 Depending on the registration method you chose, you will either create a new organization or join an existing one.
 Your account in the organization must have the permission to add APIs to the registry.